modular/modular/KGEN/docs/public/programming-manual.md

 into their container instead of being implicitly indirect and reference counted.
 Following Mojo’s general approach, we aren’t saying that static is better than dynamic: we’re saying that they are both important tools and that one should be able to use the right tool for a job.
-This approach is has precedent in other languages, e.g. Swift, C# and others.
+This approach has precedent in other languages, e.g. Swift, C# and others.

 Here’s a simple definition of a struct: